Battle of Cable Street: Continued BUF activities

+Hearts and minds

+While confrontation continued, some anti-fascists also wanted to engage with and better understand why Mosley's message struck a chord for some ordinary working-class men and women, including trade unionists.
+Phil Piratin of the CPGB sought, and eventually gained, permission to set up a small CPGB group to join local boxing clubs and engage with young men who had joined the BUF or were attracted to it.
+In this way relationships were built and Piratin was able to promote his message of working-class solidarity being better than the scapegoating and division of the BUF.

+Soon after Piratin's group had opportunities to advocate for tenants of all ethnic and political backgrounds, including BUF members, against unscrupulous landlords who wanted to evict them.
+The BUF, like the CPGB, emphasised the importance of housing issues to the working class, so some BUF members tore up their BUF membership cards in disgust after their CPGB enemies helped them, when their own party failed to.

+This led to Piratin's CPGB colleague Maurice 'Tubby' Rosen, and Father Groser of Watney Street Church, to establish the Stepney Tenants Defence League, which was able to continue this housing protest and empowerment at a much greater scale.
+The League attracted 11,000 members.

+Public Order Act, 1936

 Sir Philip Game, head of the Metropolitan Police, warned that the BUF had become a much more dangerous movement during 1936.
 At his recommendation the Public Order Act 1936 outlawed party political "defence corps" and the wearing of political uniforms which Game felt would go some way to reducing some of the BUF's "spectacular appeal to the young and foolish".
 The Act also required organisers of large meetings and demonstrations to obtain police permission, this was in part due to the practice of the BUF to hold provocative meetings where opposition was virtually guaranteed.
 Game lobbied for an outright ban on the BUF but the government would not go that far.